Direct air capture: Partisan perception in the United States

 A poll taken in 2023 assessing the opinions on Direct Air Capture based on political party affiliation found that, 42% of Democrats were strongly in favor of DAC, 34% of independent voters were in favor while only 28% of Republicans indicated their fervent support of DAC technology.
-However, despite the negative response from the climate conscious community, politically, DAC technology has received Bipartisan support in government.
+However, despite the negative response from the climate conscious community, politically, DAC technology has received bipartisan support in government.

-The reason for Bipartisan support for DAC seems to be due to two merits, the environmental benefit of DAC and the potential economic advantages.
+The reason for bipartisan support for DAC seems to be due to two merits, the environmental benefit of DAC and the potential economic advantages.
 Republicans argue that DAC can provide economic advantages to the countries and local areas hosting these facilities through job creation, increase tax revenue and economic diversification.
 The economic utility DAC also provides is protection for fossil fuel industries as many including ExxonMobil have donated generously to DAC research and development.
 Bipartisan support stems from the perception of DAC as a solution that satisfies economic and environmental concerns.
 However, despite bipartisan support for DAC in congress, a survey conducted in 2024 revealed that "Republicans and Independents were significantly less likely than Democrats to support the development of DAC in and near their communities and in the U.S."

 Much of the discourse surrounding DAC comes from environmental activists, and though there are discrepancies in how Republicans and Democrats view DAC, these differences are generally relegated to the perception of the benefits DAC offers.
 Some view DAC as a feasible solution to combat global warming (primarily Democrats), whereas Republicans support for DAC lies in the way the technology will not interfere with the economic interests of fossil fuel companies.

-Previous direct air capture shortcomings
+Direct air capture shortcomings

 BECCS project

 Bioenergy with carbon capture and storage (BECCS) has come under scrutiny for a variety of reasons but primarily because the technology is energy intensive, requires large land changes/usage and has the potential to leak carbon dioxide back into the atmosphere.
 Environmentalists argued that BECCS was an infeasible option because of the emissions that the project would produce.
 BECCS is proposed as a solution based on the assumption that bioenergy would be carbon neutral.
 This assumption was found to be incorrect because many believe that the deforestation, logging and land required to accommodate this technology would offset the amount of carbon the technology removes.
 Individuals concerned with protecting animal life also argue that increasing demand for land for BECCS would be an additional threat to biodiversity.
-Opponents also argue that the risk of a Carbon Dioxide leak outweighs the potential benefits if the technology functions properly.
+Opponents also argue that the risk of a carbon dioxide leak outweighs the potential benefits if the technology functions properly.
 Carbon dioxide that is stored underground has a high risk of leakage, and the consequences of a major leak could be catastrophic.
 "Atmospheric CO_{2} levels could spike significantly, especially if a leak were to occur from a major storage site."
 Anxiety surrounding the possibility of a CO_{2} leakage is common worry among those who doubt DAC.